 With a background in strength and conditioning, I cringed when a friend told me that his workouts were literally decided by a “roll of the dice.”

-Having competed at a high level in sports such as D1 Track and Field and Powerlifting, I scoffed at the constant need for my CrossFit friends to post on Facebook EVERYDAY about what their workout was, how the workout went, how their hand’s got ripped, etc.
+Having competed at a high level in sports such as D1 Track and Field and Powerlifting, I scoffed at the constant need for my CrossFit friends to post on social media.
+I’d see Facebook posts EVERYDAY about what their workout was, how the workout went, how their hand’s got ripped, etc.

 My sports were so internally driven, I couldn’t understand the need to let the world know about every training session done during CrossFit.

-In my experiences, no one cared how much weight you lifted in the gym, it was all about your performance on the competition platform.
+In my experiences, no one cared how much weight you lifted in the gym.
+It was all about your performance on the competition platform.
 It was a joke to talk about how far you could throw the shot put in practice.
-You better prove yourself in the Ring, or you were just another kid who wanted to talk about how good you are without any results.
+You better prove yourself in the Ring, or you were just another kid who wanted to talk about how good you were without any results.

-In the midst of Physical Therapy school, during my downtime, I would search for CrossFit fail videos to see all the incredibly dumb and dangerous things people were doing for the sake of CrossFit.
-Some dude, doing a pistol squat (single-legged squat) standing on a kettlebell handle, with a kettlebell over his head.
+In the midst of Physical Therapy school, during my downtime, I would search for CrossFit fail videos to see all the incredibly dumb and dangerous things people were doing.
+Some dude, doing a pistol squat (single-legged squat) while standing on a kettlebell handle, with a second kettlebell over his head.
 People doing split-snatches.
+You know the type when you see it.

 What is this, 1958?

-Almost everyone flails around with every movement (kipping), just to be able to perform a movement more or faster or heavier.
+Almost everyone flails around with every movement (kipping), just to be able to perform a movement faster or with heavier weight.
 Function appeared to be king over form.

 This just wasn’t safe.
 No wonder CrossFit has such a reputation of folks getting injured at a high rate.